getgnulinux/getgnulinux/README.md

 translations).
 You need to compile these PO files to enable the translations on the website:

-    $ make
+    make

 When a PO file is updated, you'll need to recompile it to see the changes on the website.
 Just run the `make` command again.

 Install the required Node.js packages:

-    $ npm install
+    yarn install

 Activate the GGL development work space:

-    $ source scripts/activate
+    source scripts/activate

-You should now see "(ggl) " at the start of your prompt.
-This indicates that you are in an active GGL development workspace, allowing you to run `gulp` commands, which are used to make development and production builds of the website.
+You should now see "(ggl)" at the start of your prompt.
+This indicates that you are in an active GGL development workspace, allowing you to run `bower` and `gulp` commands.
 You can execute `deactivate` at any time to deactivate the GGL development workspace.

-While in an active GGL workspace, run the following command to create a production build:
+Install additional required packages with:

+    bower install

+Finally, build the project with:

-    $ gulp
+    gulp build

 You can also run `gulp --tasks` to see a list of available `gulp` tasks.